duykhoa/gopass/README.md

 - Cross-platform desktop UI (Linux, macOS, Windows).
 - Add, edit, delete, and view secrets with a simple interface.
 - Git sync and remote backup.
+- Template form support.
 - Future: API for cloud and app integration.

 ## How to Run

-Unfortunately I can't get the prebuild version for MacOS and Windows, please build from the source instead.
+### Unfortunately I can't get the prebuild version for Windows, please build from the source instead.

+For MacOS (haven't tested) and Linux, you can download the gopass artifact from the [Actions tab](https://github.com/duykhoa/gopass/actions/runs/18106308357).
+Checkout the latest jobs in the main branch.

 ### Prerequisites
 - Go 1.25+